 Just prior to the consolidated school moving into the new building, staff will review the George Harvey CI property to determine its future.
 The options include: continue to use the property for TDSB purposes (such as a holding site for construction projects or as a multipurpose centre); retain ownership of the property to address future pressures but lease it out to generate revenue until it is required for TDSB purposes; or, sell the property to reduce costs and generate revenue because it is redundant to the needs of the TDSB.
 These options have differing impacts on the user groups in the George Harvey CI building.
+If the decision is to keep ownership of the property, the user groups can likely remain in the building.
 If the decision is to sell the property, the user groups will require relocation or termination of agreements.